-http://grad.unm.edu/degree-completion/thesis-dissertations/guidelines.html and typing errors.
+http://grad.unm.edu/degree-completion/thesis-dissertations/guidelines.html Please check this site carefully in case of changes as the procedure may evolve.

+You are responsible for preparing a dissertation in proper format, and free of grammatical and typing errors.
 Detailed guidelines are available from the GS website.
 To verify the satisfactory quality of typing and format, to ensure acceptability of copies, and for any technical advice and guidance, you are urged to contact and to submit sample pages to the GS Manuscript Coordinator well in advance of the thesis submission deadlines.
 The Manuscript Coordinator holds a very useful workshop on thesis mechanics several times each year.